jgoeman/stock-analysis/README.md

             End If

-            'If the next row�s ticker doesn�t match, increase the tickerIndex.
+            'If the next rows ticker doesnt match, increase the tickerIndex.

             If Cells(i + 1, 1).Value <> tickers(tickerindex) And Cells(i, 1).Value = tickers(tickerindex) Then